 Paramount to cut 3.5% of its workforce amid economic and media industry challenges

-Paramount Global said it's cutting 3.5% of its workforce, citing challenges in the broader economy and in the linear television business.
+Paramount Global said Tuesday that the entertainment and media company is cutting 3.5% of its workforce, citing challenges in the broader U.S. economy and in the linear television business.

+It's the latest round of layoffs at the media company — which owns the CBS broadcast network as well as cable channels, such as MTV and Nickelodeon — as it prepares to merge with movie studio Skydance Media.

 Paramount had about 18,600 full- and part-time workers in 32 countries at the end of 2024, according to a regulatory filing.